-Who is responsible for a service you give your workers as a benefit
+Who is responsible for a benefit

-If you are an organisation that provides services, goods or facilities (which this part of the guide calls 'a service') to the public or a section of the public, you may give your workers access to that service either on the same basis as the public or on special terms, such as a staff discount.
+If you are working for an organisation that provides services, goods or facilities (which this part of the guide calls 'a service') to the public or a section of the public, your employer may give you access to that service either on the same basis as the public or on special terms, such as a staff discount.

-Or you may pay someone else to provide your workers with a service.
-There are five questions to think about in this situation:
+Or your employer may pay someone else to provide you with a service.

+To work out how this situation applies to you, there are five questions to think about:

-- Do you provide a service to your workers in exactly the same way you provide it to members of the public (for example, they can hire a function room from you on the same terms as a member of the public)? - Do you provide a service to your workers which is almost the same as a service you give the public but in a special way because they work for you (for example, they receive a staff discount when they buy something from you)? - Does someone else provide a service on your behalf? - Are you supplying group insurance? - Does equal pay law apply?
+- Does your employer provide a service to you in exactly the same way they provide it to members of the public (for example, you can hire a function room from them on the same terms as a member of the public)? - Does your employer provide a service to you which is almost the same as a service they give the public but in a special way because you work for them (for example, you receive a staff discount when you buy something from them)? - Does someone else provide you with a service on behalf of your employer? - Is the benefit group insurance? - Does equal pay law apply?

-Do you provide the service to your workers in exactly the same way you provide it to members of the public?
+Does your employer provide the service to you in exactly the same way they provide it to members of the public?

-You may be providing a service to your workers in exactly the same way you provide it to members of the public.
-For example, they can hire a function room from you on the same terms as a member of the public.
+Your employer may be providing a service to you in exactly the same way they provide it to members of the public.
+For example, you can hire a function room from your employer on the same terms as a member of the public.

-If this is the situation and a worker says you've discriminated against them in that situation, you should read the Equality and Human Rights Commission guide: What equality law means for your business or the equivalent guide for other types of organisations.
+If this is the situation and you believe your employer has discriminated unlawfully against you, you can bring a claim against them in the County Court in England or Wales, and the Sheriff Court in Scotland.
+You should read the Equality and Human Rights Commission guide: Your rights to equality from businesses providing goods, facilities or services to the public or the equivalent guide if your employer is another type of organisation.
 The introduction to this guide tells you how to get hold of this information.

-Do you provide a service to your workers which is almost the same as a service you give the public but in a special way because they work for you?
+Does your employer provide a service to you which is almost the same as a service they give the public but in a special way because you work for them?

-You may be providing a service to your workers in almost the same way you provide it to members of the public, but with special arrangements because the person works for you.
-For example, they receive a staff discount on the service.
+Your employer may be providing a service to you in almost the same way they provide it to members of the public, but with special arrangements because you work for them.
+For example, you receive a staff discount on the service.

-If this is the situation and a worker says you've discriminated against them, this is the right guide for you to be reading.
+If this is the situation and you believe you've been discriminated against, this is the right guide for you to be reading.

-Does someone else provide a service on your behalf?
+Does someone else provide you with a service on behalf of your employer?

-Sometimes, you might arrange for someone else to provide a service to a group of your workers.
+Sometimes, your employer might arrange for someone else to provide a service to you and their other workers.

-If the person or organisation providing the service discriminates unlawfully against one of your workers, it will be the service provider who is responsible.
-Your workers would have a claim in the county court (in England or Wales) or the sheriff court (in Scotland) against the service provider, just like any other member of the public using that service, and not against you.
+If the person or organisation providing the service discriminates unlawfully against you, it will be the service provider who is responsible.
+You will have a claim in the

+County Court (in England or Wales) or the Sheriff Court (in Scotland) against the service provider, just like any other member of the public using that service, and not against your employer.